SmartDengg/RxDebounceClick/README.md

 Sketch
 --------
-It's similar to the Butterknife's [DebouncingOnClickListener](https://github.com/JakeWharton/butterknife/blob/master/butterknife/src/main/java/butterknife/internal/DebouncingOnClickListener.java).
-That also means "A click listener that debounces multiple clicks posted in the same frame.
-A click on one button disables all buttons for that frame."
+> A click listener that debounces multiple clicks posted in the same frame.
+A click on one button disables all buttons for that frame.

 This library use [RxJava](https://github.com/ReactiveX/RxJava) but not support [Backpressure](https://github.com/ReactiveX/RxJava/wiki/Backpressure).